 Tips in Getting a Highschool Diploma

-- Do your best with the placement tests.
+- Do your best with the exams.
 Aim to be placed on the highest level possible.
-Since you can answer the placement tests at home, you have all the resources and help you can find to answer them.

 - After you get the books for the level you are assigned with, start with the assignments right away.
 All the information you need to answer the assignments are in the book.
 I didn’t answer the exercises in the book, I just used them for reference.